knownasilya/paratrooper/README.md

 the arguments available in the CLI._

 Options specified in this file will be the new defaults for the given project, unless you explicitly set the matching arguments when using the CLI commands.
+See the [Liftoff] repo for more details and available arguments.

 ## Notes